 How Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers Can Help You After a Car Accident in St. Petersburg, FL

 Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers was founded in 1955 – making us the first law firm in St. Petersburg to focus entirely on personal injury law.
-We put more than 300 years of collective experience into every case we take on.
+We put more than 300 years of collective experience into every case we take on for our clients.

-Our great attorneys have earned prestigious awards and recovered multi-million dollar verdicts, even trying cases before the Florida Supreme Court.
+Our great car accident attorneys have earned prestigious awards and recovered multi-million dollar verdicts for our clients, even trying cases before the Florida Supreme Court.

 When you choose our law firm to represent you, you can expect us to:

-- Give you the personal attention and legal advice you need
+- Give you the personal attention and legal advice you’ve needed

 - Handle all administrative tasks, court filings, and communications with adverse parties and insurance providers

 - Work with experts and gather evidence necessary to prove negligence